FabriceCourtioux/SleeveDoc/docs/en/Overview/Collections.md

 ## Collections

-The collections detail all the characteristics of the products available on the platform, whether tailor-made or ready to wear.
+The collections detail all the characteristics of the products available on the platform, classified by type.

 <img src="../Images/Overview/Collections.png" alt="Collections" />